LIP-Computing/tutorials/docs/udocker/udocker-01.md

 * Can we execute in a more basic way?
   * Can we download container images?
   * Can we run without a layered filesystem?
-  * Can we run them as normal user?
+  * Can we run without namespaces and other kernel functionalties ?
-  * Can we still enforce container metadata?
+  * Can we run as regular user without privileges?

 ---

 ## udocker: Introduction - I

-* Run applications encapsulated in docker containers:
+* Can run applications encapsulated in docker containers:
   * without using docker
   * without using (root) privileges
   * without system administrators intervention
   * without additional system software
-  * does not require Linux namespaces
+  * without requiring Linux namespaces

 * Run:
-  * as a normal user
+  * as a regular user
   * with the normal process controls and accounting
   * in interactive or batch systems